Online Trading as a Secretary Problem: Welfare

 Concentration in the opposite direction is found by repeating the same analysis, using the complementary form of Azuma's inequality. \end{proof} Note that this result is not superfluous: by immediately applying Hoeffding's inequality for sampling with replacement, we would obtain:

 which is only tight if $m$ is large \emph{compared to} $N$.
 The concentration should intuitively work if $n$ is a large fraction of $N$ as well: imagine $n=N$. \\

 Similarly, we often encounter a situation where we are interested in the number of trades between $n$ sellers and $n$ buyers, arriving in a uniformly random permutation.
 Assuming we buy from all sellers, occasionally we would encounter a buyer without having any items at hand.
-This results shows that even though this is the case, few trades are lost. \begin{lemma} The number of trades $M(\sigma)$, where $\sigma$ is a uniformly random sequence containing $n$ buyers and $n$ sellers, is:
+This results shows that even though this is the case, few trades are lost.

-assuming all sellers are valued below all buyers. \end{lemma} \begin{proof}[Proof of Lemma 2] Since we buy from all sellers and attempt to sell to all buyers, let $X_t$ be $1$ if at step $t$ a seller is encountered and $-1$ if it is a buyer.
-We define the following martingale, with $Y_0 = 0$: